michaelgreenacre/CODAinPractice/00_README.md

 The package does include the data sets, but the data files are given here as well in Excel or character format.

 ERRATA in "Compositional Data Analysis in Practice":

-CDAiP_typos.rtf: For the readers of my book, there is a provisional list of errors that I and others have found since its publication.
+CDAiP_typos.pdf: For the readers of my book, there is a provisional list of errors that I and others have found since its publication.

+CDAiP_typos.rtf: rich text format of the above

 DATA SETS: